gamblevore/speedie/Documentation/Objects.md

 	|| Cls = "Abc".class
 	printline cls.name // string

-You can create an object via a class's module.
+You can create an object like this.

 	|| msg = message.new

-All classes have modules, and that module will contain the `new()` function, but perhaps more.
-The `file` module has many helper functions, like `file.preferences` or `file.log` or `file.desktop`, etc.
+Technically, you are accessing the module "message", and then the "new" function on that module.
+The "new" function comes from the constructor defined on the class message.

 Object types can be tested using `isa`.